Learn about regenerative design and natural building in Terlingua, Texas, USA

 Descripción

-This is a field school teaching design, building, and ecology through direct participation and experimentation.
-Our approach combines ancestral knowledge of natural materials and energy with advancing technology and contemporary building techniques to derive sustainable models of living for our time.
-We are currently building our campus in the Big Bend region of West Texas.
+Hello!
+We are a field school teaching design, building, and ecology through direct participation and experimentation.
+Our approach combines ancestral knowledge of natural materials with advancing technology and contemporary building techniques to derive sustainable models of living for our time.
+We are currently building our campus in the Big Bend region of West Texas, just 8 miles as the crow flies from Big Bend National Park.
 The workshops, residences, and land here allow us to support hands-on educational programs, individual research, and experimentation.
+You can find us on instagram - ask us for more info!

 • Tipos de ayuda y oportunidades de aprendizaje